jupyter/nbconvert/docs/source/architecture.rst

     </div>
     {%- endblock stream_stdout %}

-This block determines how text output on ``stdout`` is displayed in HTML.
-The ``{{- output.text | ansi2html -}}`` bit means
+In the ``{{- output.text | ansi2html -}}`` bit, we invoke the ``ansi2html`` filter to transform the text output.
-"Take the output text and pass it through ansi2html, then include the result here."
-In this example, ``ansi2html`` is a `filter`_.
-Filters are a jinja concept; they are Python callables which take something (typically text) as an input, and produce a text output.
-If you want to perform new or more complex transformations of particular outputs, a filter may be what you need.

 Typically, filters are pure functions.
-However, if you have a filter that itself requires some configuration, it can be an instance of a callable, configurable class.
+However, filters that require  some configuration, may be implemented as Configurable classes.

 .. seealso::